... to ensure that everyone gets the attention they deserve

 Caveat

 - Please note that the program has strict admission criteria that must be met.
-Participation in the Tax Bar Prep does not necessarily lend itself to apprenticeship and student trial practice.
-TLI reserves the right to deny admission to the Apprenticeship and Trial Practice Program, where academic performance of the applicant indicates poor prospects for future litigation and trial practice success.
-Similarly, a reserved right exist to dismiss from the Apprenticeship and Trial Practice Program any person whom the Teaching Faculty deems is out of compliance with the tenets of the training goals and objectives.
+Participation in the Tax Bar Prep does not necessarily lend itself to Apprenticeship admission.
+TLI reserves the right to deny admission to the Apprenticeship, where academic performance of the applicant indicates poor prospects for future litigation and trial practice success.
+Similarly, a reserved right exist to dismiss from the Apprenticeship Program any person whom the Teaching Faculty deems is out of compliance with the tenets of the training goals and objectives.

 Teaching Faculty